 anObject.
 Any method that is not stubbed is forwarded to

 anObject.
-When a method is stubbed and that method is invoked using a reference to the real object, the mock will still be able to handle the invocation.
-Similarly, when a method is invoked using a reference to
+When a method is stubbed, and it is invoked using a reference to the real object, the mock will still be able to handle the invocation, which means that the stubbed method will be used and it is possible to verify that the method has been invoked.

 There are some subtleties when using partial mocks.
 See partial mocks below.